PerovskiteSCModelling/IonMonger/GUIDE.md

 2) For impedance spectroscopy simulations, `sol` is a structure array, where each structure is the full solution structure for a single frequency measurement, with the additional field `impedance_protocol`, the cell containing the parameters of the impedance protocol as `params.applied_voltage` will be replaced for each frequency with a sinusoidal voltage protocol.
 The frequency of the n-th simulation can be found by `1/sol(n).params.applied_voltage{2}`.

 When taking a large number of sample frequencies, the solution structure array can become a large file, with much of the data being unnecessary.

-3) To reduce the size of the solution, set `reduced_output` to `true` in the parameters file.
+To reduce the size of the solution, set `reduced_output` to `true` in the parameters file.
 In this case, `IS_solver.m` will perform the impedance analysis and discard most of the data before returning the solution.

-In this case, `sol` is a single structure that contains:
+3) With `reduced_output = true`, `sol` is a single structure that contains:
   - the `vectors` structure, containing column vectors `x`, `dx`, `xE`, `dxE`, `xH` and `dxH`
   - the `params` structure, containing all input and calculated parameters
   - the `dstrbns` structure, containing the steady state solutions of `P`, `phi`, `n`, `p`, `phiE`, `nE`, `phiH` and `pH` at the DC voltage. (note that each variable is stored in the form P(x) and the command `plot(sol.vectors.x,sol.dstrbns.P);` plots the distribution)
   - the `J`, `Jl`, `Jr` values in steady state at the DC voltage.
   - the vectors `freqs`, `R`, and `X`, containing the frequency, and the real and imaginary parts of the impedance, respectively, for each sample frequency.

 The user must then choose how to analyse or plot the data.
 One example plotting function, called `plot_sections.m`, can be found in the Code/Plotting folder.
-Any solution of an impedance spectroscopy can be given to `plot_IS.m` to generate Nyquist and Bode plots as well as any user-defined plots.
+Any solution of an impedance spectroscopy simulation can be given to `plot_IS.m` to generate Nyquist and Bode plots as well as any user-defined plots.
 In order to perform an identical analysis at the end of every simulation, the user can add commands to the `completion_tasks.m` function, which can be found in the Code/Common folder. `FourierFit.m` is a function that can be used to fit a sinusoidal curve to a periodic signal.
 Example code is included in this function to analyse the phase of any variable from an impedance simulation.

 # Common Errors